silasdavis/bosmarmot/burrow.js/README.md

 #### Contract interface object

 The contract interface object allows for easy access of solidity contract function calls and subscription to events.
 When created, js functions for all functions specified in the abi are generated.
 All of these functions have the same form `Contract.functionname(params...[, callback])`. here params are the arguments to the contract, note that arguements of the "bytes" type should be properly hex encoded before passing to avoid improper encoding.
-NOTE: if the burrow object was created with {objectReturn: True} the return from these function calls is formatted as `{values:{...}, raw:[]}` otherwise an arrary of decoded values is provided. the values object names the decoded values according to the abi spec, if a return value has no name it won't be included in the values object and must be retrieved from its position on the raw array.
+NOTE: if the burrow object was created with {objectReturn: True} the return from these function calls is formatted as `{values:{...}, raw:[]}` otherwise an array of decoded values is provided. the values object names the decoded values according to the abi spec, if a return value has no name it won't be included in the values object and must be retrieved from its position on the raw array.

 If a callback is not provided a promise is returned.